Anthony Lynn

-Anthony Ray Lynn (born December 21, 1968) is an American professional football coach and former running back who is the run game coordinator and running backs coach for the Washington Commanders of the National Football League (NFL).
+Anthony Ray Lynn (born December 21, 1968) is an American professional football coach and former running back who is the running backs coach for the Washington Commanders.
 He played running back for the Texas Tech Red Raiders and in the NFL for six seasons, primarily with the Denver Broncos where he won Super Bowl XXXII and XXXIII.
 Lynn entered coaching after retiring as a player in 2000, later serving as head coach of the Los Angeles Chargers from 2017 to 2020.

 Playing career

 The Lynn played at Celina High School, and later for the Texas Tech Red Raiders (1988–1991), where he was an All-Southwest Conference running back in 1990.
 His senior year was cut short by a knee injury, and concerns about the injury left him undrafted.
 Lynn was a journeyman reserve running back and special teams player during his NFL career, playing for the Denver Broncos (1993, 1997–1999) and San Francisco 49ers (1995–1996).
 He retired in 2000 due to repeated neck stinger injuries.
 Lynn was part of Denver's back-to-back Super Bowl champion teams in 1997 and 1998.